Lindsey Wilson University

-Lindsey Wilson College is a private United Methodist-related college in Columbia, Kentucky.
-Degree programs are offered at the associate, bachelor's, master's, and doctoral levels.
+Lindsey Wilson University is a private, United Methodist-related university in Columbia, Kentucky.
+Founded in 1903 as a training school, the university now offers in-person and online degree programs, offered at the associate, bachelor's, master's, and doctoral levels.

 History

-Lindsey Wilson College was founded in 1903 as a training school by the Louisville Conference of the Methodist Episcopal Church, South.
+Lindsey Wilson University was founded in 1903 as a training school by the Louisville Conference of the Methodist Episcopal Church, South.
 Named in memory after the late nephew and stepson of Catherine Wilson of Lebanon, Kentucky, who died in 1902, the school was originally called Lindsey Wilson Training School to prepare young people of the area for coursework at Vanderbilt University and training students to become educators.

 Lindsey Wilson's first day of classes was held on January 3, 1904, attended by 222 students.
-The college ended its relationship with Vanderbilt in 1914, and in 1923 Lindsey Wilson became Lindsey Wilson Junior College when it expanded its curriculum to offer a two-year liberal arts program.
+The college ended its relationship with Vanderbilt in 1914 and in 1923 Lindsey Wilson became Lindsey Wilson Junior College when it expanded its curriculum to offer a two-year liberal arts program.
 In 1951, the college received accreditation from the Southern Association of Colleges and Schools.
 The training school remained on campus until 1979.

 At its 1985 April meeting, the Lindsey Wilson Board of Trustees voted to transform the college into a four-year liberal arts college and gained its present name.
 The bachelor's degree was the highest degree attainable at the college until 1993 when a master of education in counseling and human development was launched.
 A doctorate of philosophy in counselor education and supervision began in 2014.

 At homecoming 1991, the college's main campus was named the A.P.
 White Campus, in honor of the college's second president, who shepherded the school through the Great Depression.

 Among the first buildings on campus were the current L.R.
 McDonald Administration Building (funded in part by Catherine Wilson's estate gift) and Phillip's Hall (funded by Mrs. James Phillips and Mrs. Kizzie Russell, both of Russell County, Kentucky).
 Many photographs can be found in the Katie Murrell Library of the Holloway Building that depict the early years of the institution.
 The Holloway Building also includes the Thomas D. Clark Reading Room, named in honor of the late Kentucky historian laureate who donated his personal library to the college.